Walid Daqqa: Reactions

 Israeli police are reported to have intervened forcefully to disperse visitors who had approached his home in Baqa al-Gharbiyye to pay their respects to his family after his death was announced, arresting five mourners.
 Daqqa's brother stated that Itamar Ben-Gvir, the Israeli Minister of National Security had delayed the restitution of his body to his family for burial.
 Ben-Gvir remarked that he was unhappy with his natural death because it was not the "death penalty for terrorists" he considered appropriate.

-Senior researcher Erika Guevara Rosas at Amnesty International wrote upon Daqqa's death that:
+Senior researcher Erika Guevara Rosas at Amnesty International wrote upon Daqqa's death:

 Even on his deathbed, Israeli authorities continued to display chilling levels of cruelty against Walid Daqqah and his family, not only denying him adequate medical treatment and suitable food, but also preventing him from saying a final goodbye to his wife Sanaa Salameh and their four-year-old daughter Milad.

 In response to an Amnesty International report on Daqqa, the Israeli Foreign Ministry wrote in a social media post: "Amnesty, you have a disturbing obsession with glorifying sadistic murderers."